OPTANO/optano.algorithm.tuner/Doc/userDoc/parameter_selection.md

 Note that there exist some parameters which change the employed tuning algorithm.
 These are not discussed here.
 Hints about selecting the best tuning algorithm for your application can be found on the [page presenting the different algorithms](algorithms.md).

+## Introductory Remarks: Overall Tuning Runtime

+The overall tuning runtime mainly depends on the number of sequentially started target algorithm evaluations and their runtime.
+While you can limit the target algorithm runtime by providing a cpu timeout with `--cpuTimeout`, the number of sequential started target algorithm evaluations depends on multiple parameters: A rough upper bound for the number of needed target algorithm evaluations is given by: `numGens` * (`popSize` / 2) * `averageNumberOfInstancesPerGeneration`.

+Since already evaluated genome instance pairs will not be evaluated again in subsequent generations, the real number of needed evaluations will be far below this upper bound.
+Moreover, enabling [racing](parameters.md#racing) will drastically reduce this number.

+Finally, *OPTANO Algorithm Tuner* will start `--maxParallelEvaluations` per computing node at the same time and can even make use of multiple computing nodes, if executed in [distributed fashion](distributed.md).
+Hence, a rough upper bound of the overall tuning runtime is given by:

+* `cpuTimeout` * `numGens` * (`popSize` / 2) * `averageNumberOfInstancesPerGeneration` / (`maxParallelEvaluations` * `numberOfNodes`)

 ## maxParallelEvaluations
 The parameter `--maxParallelEvaluations` specifies how many instances of your target algorithm may be executed in parallel.
 To set it, you should be aware of